Abigail McShinsky | July 2019

 Recently we talked about ways to eat well throughout the work week, with an emphasis on planning meals around fresh, whole foods.
 This can be a daunting task when you’re on a fixed budget, especially when you consider the average cost of whole foods as they compare to prepared “convenience” meals.

 What can you do?
 A lot, actually!
 It’s all about strategy.
-Here are six tips for Eating Well on a Dime!
+Here are six tips for eating sell on a dime!